Genogram: Symbols

 A genogram is created with simple symbols representing gender and various lines to illustrate family relationships.
 Genogram symbols typically include date of birth and date of death over three or more generations, with the name of the individual underneath each one; current age and/or age at death are indicated within the symbol for each person.

 A genogram can contain a wealth of information on the families represented.
 It shows not merely the individuals within a family lineage but also detailed information about them and between them.
 For example, in a genogram involving a father named Paul and a wife named Lily with three children, the diagram can depict relationships such as their eldest child going to boarding school, their middle child having conflict with her mother, and their youngest having a health condition like juvenile diabetes.
 It can also show descriptions like Paul's mental health records or Lily's employment history.

+Software

+Several software applications have been developed specifically for creating digital genograms.
+Early genogram software such as GenoPro (1998) provided desktop-based tools for constructing genograms with standardized symbols.
+General-purpose diagramming platforms also offer genogram templates, though with more limited clinical symbol libraries compared to dedicated genogram software.